Cast Aluminum vs Cast Iron – How Does the Newcomer Stack Up?

 #4 Price

-However, it’s important to consider that although cast iron may come with a higher upfront cost, it can last for generations with proper care and maintenance.
+However, it’s important to consider that although cast iron comes with a higher upfront cost, it can last for generations with proper care and maintenance.

 #5 Rust

-If you are properly maintaining both, neither will rust.
+If you are properly maintaining cast iron or aluminum, neither will rust.
 Ever.
-However, that’s not the case if you aren’t keeping up with maintenance—seasoning.

 So if rust is your biggest concern, and you’re the type to follow care instructions, go ahead and choose either iron or aluminum.